nkfoss/ShinySO_2020/README.md

 ## Challenges

 Despite the breadth of data provided by the Stack Overflow user survey, the quality was not necessarily ready for my exploration.
-I ran into two problems: some respondents did not indicate their professional role, and ...
+I ran into two main problems.

 ### Data Scrubbing / Wrangling
 First problem... the actual results from the user-survey included over 64k responses, but 15K (nearly 25%) of the respondents didn't indicate their professional role.
 This becomes problematic when comparing results from respondents in a selected professional to results from all respondents as a whole.
 What do we do with the respondents who did not indicate their role?
 Dealing with nearly 25% of the results the wrong way could lead to inaccurate results.
 Therefore, I made the decision to not include these responses.
 Identifying and removing the responses was easy, though identifying the problem took time and careful consideration.